 This is an offering intended to save people, and the responsible parties must be held accountable when they fail to do so.
 Your lawyer network is there to fight for a fair settlement on your behalf.
 Share all the information you can with your attorney group for the best results.
 Remember that the attorney-client relationship protects your confidentiality.

-If you or a loved one was a victim of such an incident, you may be entitled to justice in the form of maximum financial compensation.
+If you or a loved one were a victim of such an incident, you may be entitled to justice in the form of maximum financial compensation.
 For more information, fill in the Ehline Law Firm website contact form with your name.

 Citations: